 *Oral antiviral treatments for COVID-19 are expected to be covered by Part D once they receive FDA approval and the current federal supply is depleted.

 What Does Medicare Cover for COVID-19?

-COVID-19 tests, along with outpatient and inpatient services related to COVID-19 treatment, are covered by Medicare.
-But your out-of-pocket costs for some services and treatments can vary depending on the length of your treatment and the type of Medicare coverage you have — Original Medicare or a Medicare Advantage plan.
+Original Medicare and Medicare Advantage cover a variety of treatments, vaccines and health care services for COVID-19.
+But your out-of-pocket costs for some services and treatments can vary depending on the length of your treatment and the type of Medicare coverage you have.

 - Food Lion